Donald Cameron (VC): Naval career

+During 1954 he acted as a naval advisor to the production of the British World War II film, Above Us the Waves, starring Sir John Mills, which is based on the midget submarine attack.

 Personal life

 Cameron married WRNS's member Eve Kilpatrick in 1940 and they had four children.
 Cameron's health deteriorated in the last years of his life and he was eventually admitted to Royal Hospital Haslar, Gosport, where he died on 10 April 1961.
 He was buried at sea from submarine on 13 April 1961.